Excited state intramolecular proton transfer: Characteristic

 Since a proton-transferred geometry is usually the minimum-energy tautomer only in the excited state and relatively unstable in the ground state, molecules that have ESIPT character may show extraordinarily larger Stokes shift than common fluorescent molecules, or exhibit dual fluorescence that shorter-wavelength one comes from the original tautomer and longer-wavelength one from proton-transferred tautomer.
 However, there are some exceptional cases where ESIPT molecules have no dual luminescence or significantly red-shifted emission from proton-transferred tautomer, from various reasons.

 Rate of ESIPT process may slow down by deuterium substitution of hydrogen that is transferred in ESIPT, because the deuteration increases only mass of the transferred significantly while do not change electrostatic potential in the molecule substantially.
 However the amount of rate change may lie in the range of 1~50, depending on the shape and size of potential energy surfaces of the molecule.

 Application

 Based on characteristic that molecules usually have extraordinarily larger Stokes shift when ESIPT occurs, various applications have been developed using red-shifted fluorescence.
 Applications include turn-on photoluminescence sensor, photochromic, non-destructive optical memory, and white-light emitting materials.

 Because phenol does not form a ketal under normal conditions because it does not tautomerize to any useful extent; however under ESIPT in the presence of an alcohol, e.g. ethylene glycol, it became possible to trap 1,4-Dioxaspiro[4.5]deca-6,8-diene [23783-59-7].

-In 2020, Amit Singh and Preeti Singh et al. reported a two-photon responsive p-hydroxyphenacyl ESIPT-based DDS with uncaging ability in the phototherapeutic window by simple tagging with a naphthyl moiety.
-The designed ESIPT-based DDS showed a two-photon absorption cross-section greater than 20 GM and two-photon uncaging of 10 GM at 700 nm.
-The ESIPT phenomenon enhanced the rate of the photorelease of the anti-cancer drug with real-time monitoring.